CHLNDDEV/OceanMesh2D/README.md

 OceanMesh2D is a set of user-friendly MATLAB functions to generate two-dimensional (2D) unstructured meshes for coastal ocean circulation problems.
 These meshes are based on a variety of feature driven geometric and bathymetric mesh size functions, which are generated according to user-defined parameters.
 Mesh generation is achieved through a force-balance algorithm combined with a number of topological improvement strategies aimed at improving the worst case triangle quality.
 The software embeds the mesh generation process into an object-orientated framework that contains pre- and post-processing workflows, which makes mesh generation flexible, reproducible, and script-able.

+## `Slack`

+Besides posting issues with the code on Github, you can also ask questions via our Slack channel [here](https://join.slack.com/t/oceanmesh2d/shared_invite/zt-hcu2nag7-NUBw52cxxlYupLrc1hqvhw).

+Otherwise please reach out to either Dr. William Pringle (wpringle@nd.edu) or Dr. Keith Roberts (krober@usp.br) with questions or concerns or feel free to start an Issue in the issues tab above.

 ## `Code framework`
 `OceanMesh2D`  consists of four standalone classes that are called in sequence.
 It requires no paid toolboxes to build meshes and has been tested to work with a trial version of MATLAB.